-Whenever I walk into these places – and it doesn’t matter in which state they are — I notice the décor is the same.
+Whenever I walk into these places – and it doesn’t matter in which state they are — I notice that the décor is the same.
 To be blunt, the décor is Laura Ashley meets Hospital modern with a few antique reproductions thrown in.
 If all your residents are 90 years old this is fine, but these places are marketing to 55+, and this type of interior design – well, it sucks.
-Okay, this is my first pet peeve on these complexes: If you are 55 and looking to move into one of these communities, SHAME ON YOU!
-You should be still be dreaming about getting laid not about bathrooms with safety bars.

-Anyway, I do believe the real target of these complexes is those who are well into their sixties and above.
-In case anyone has forgotten, this is the “Make Love, Not War”, “Give Peace a Chance”, “Turn on, Tune in, Drop Out” generation.
+Anyway, I do believe the real targets of these complexes are those who are well into their sixties and above.
+In case anyone has forgotten, this is the “Make Love, Not War”, “Give Peace a Chance”or “Turn on, Tune in, Drop Out” generation.
 This generation inspired civil rights, activism, women’s liberation and great rock ‘n roll.
 To stick them in a complex where low-sodium meals and “maintenance-free living” are the highlight of their day, is disrespectful to say the least.